han/scrapple/readme.md

 * note: yes, it's a command-line tool
 * note 2: Scrapple needs Ruby 1.9+
 * note 3: Currently only supports Dutch.
-Although ne migth wonder why this readme is in English then.
+No, there is not a good reason for this readme to be in English.

-When scrapple asks for letters, type the 7 (or fewer) letters on your tiles.
-Type a ? for the blank tile.
+When scrapple asks for letters, type the seven (or fewer) letters on your tiles.
+Type a '?' for the blank tile.

 The pattern works as follows:

-type a . (dot) for each tile position scrapple should fill on the board.
+type a '.' (dot) for each tile position scrapple should fill on the board.
 Lower case alphabetic characters represent letters already on the board.
-A '2' or '3' denotes an empty tile position with 2 or 3 times word value.
+A '2' or a '3' denotes an empty tile position with 2 or 3 times word value.
 A capital 'D' or 'T' stands for a Double or Triple letter value.

 Scrapple will try to form the longest word possible in a word pattern.